adrian154/bufferpants/README.md

 * `readUInt32LE()`
 * `readBuffer(length)`
     * The returned buffer directly references the original buffer, so any operations on the result of `reader.readBuffer()` will propagate back to the original buffer.
 You may need to make a copy of the returned buffer.
+* `seek(position)`
+    * Move the reader to a certain offset within the buffer.
+Throws an error if the requested position is beyond the end of the buffer.
+Prefer this method to manually setting the `position` property.

 # BufferBuilder